rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 > a triple is `x86_64-unknown-linux-gnu`.
 An easy way to check your target triple
 > is to run `rustc -vV` and checking the `host` value of its output.

+If you have enough free disk space and you would like to be able to run `x.py` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x.py locking.

 If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json` and enter the same settings as above, but replacing `editor.formatOnSave: true,` with